-Hose officers, then, after a festive banquet, hounoured by a pontifical blessing : resumed the journey they had undertaken: and by a favourable breeze swiftly arrived at Which, when they had Phrygia. wisely subdued <it> under imperial law: returning to the city of Constantinople, were received triumphally by the emperor.
-Some deceitful <men>, being jealous of them, approached the prefect, Ablavius by name: and with great gifts began to win over his spirit: that they might [6v.]strengthen him in the destruction of the innocent <ones>.
-Who forthwith corrupted by an immensity of yellow metal: went in to Augustus: and thus begun to speak.
-O most excellent lord: behold, the spite of the devil hath stirred up civil enemies against you.
+Hose officers, then, after a festive banquet, hounoured by a pontifical blessing : resumed the journey they had undertaken: and by a favourable breeze swiftly arrived at Phrygia.
+Which, when they had wisely subdued it under imperial law: returning to the city of Constantinople, were received triumphally by the emperor.
+Some deceitful men, being jealous of them, approached the prefect, Ablavius by name: and with great gifts began to win over his spirit : that they might strengthen him in the destruction of the innocent ones.
+Who forthwith corrupted by an immensity of yellow metal: went in to Augustus: and thus began to O most excellent lord : speak. behold, the spite of the devil hath stirred up civil enemies against you.

 For in fact those officers which your highness formerly sent to Phrygia: were plotting treachery against my lord.
-Immediately Augustus, as if he had discovered his <own> corpse, became so furious : that without investigation he ordered them thrust into prision to be killed.
-Who, groaning, with dishevelled hair tore their vestments: and with great howling cried out greatly, O God, King most high, help us miserable ones, help <us who are> to die, and by the merits of thy servant Nicholas worthily attend our prayer, whereby, as we have seen <how> those three men were rescued by him from approaching death : so may we be rescued by his intercession from approaching judgement.
-Thus they prayed: thus together with one voice <they> called upon blessed Nicholas, Saint Nicholas: help us.
-O servant of God, although absent, intercede for us : whom we believe to have compassion in all necessities : and to beseech the Lord often for the same.
-But thou.
+Immediately Augustus, as if he had discovered his own corpse, became so furious : that without investigation he ordered them thrust into prison to be killed.
+Who, groaning, with dishevelled hair, tore their vestments : and with great howling cried out loudly, O God, King most high, help us miserable ones, help us who are to die, and by the merits of thy servant Nicholas worthily attend our prayer, whereby, as we have seen how those three men were rescued by him from approaching death: so may we be rescued by his intercession from approaching judgement.
+Thus they prayed: thus together with one voice they called upon blessed Nicholas, Saint Nicholas: help us.
+O servant of God, although absent, intercede for us: whom we believe to have compassion in all necessities: and to beseech the Lord often for the same.
+But thou, O Lord, have mercy upon us.